 Millions of Americans currently suffer from the early forms of gum disease.
 Unfortunately, few are even aware of the symptoms.
 In their beginning stages, periodontal diseases are painless, so they go ignored until their severity increases.
-It’s not until the condition progresses to the point of significant pain and tooth loss most people realize they need to seek help.
+It’s not until the condition progresses to the point of significant pain and tooth loss; most people realize they need to seek help.

 What Symptoms Should I Keep in Mind?

-Many of the common symptoms associated with gum disease are often dismissed as normal, but they’re actually subtle hints a problem may be developing.
+Many of the common symptoms associated with gum disease are often dismissed as usual, but they’re subtle hints a problem may be developing.
 Something as simple as bad breath that doesn’t seem to disappear after brushing, using mouthwash, or chewing gum could be a clear indication of gum disease.
 When you’re brushing and flossing your teeth, check for the following additional warning signs:

 - Red, tender or swollen gums

 - Tooth sensitivity to cold water, toothpaste, or pressure from your toothbrush

 - Loose teeth

 Should gum disease be present, you may also notice your teeth appear longer than they once did.
 This is a sign of receding gums caused by the deterioration of the ligaments holding your teeth in place.
 You may also notice pain when chewing.
 If you’re experiencing any of these issues, you may want to consider scheduling an appointment with us at the Washington Center for Cosmetic & Family Dentistry.

 How Does this Happen?